 Insurance Providers

-RECC requires members to protect deposits, advance payments and workmanship warranties
+RECC requires members to protect Deposits and Workmanship Warranties.

-RECC requires members to insure any deposits and further advance (or ‘stage’) payments they take, together with the workmanship warranties they issue, to protect a consumer against an installer ceasing to trade.
+RECC requires members to insure any deposits they take, together with the workmanship warranties they issue, to protect a consumer against an installer ceasing to trade.
+Deposit cover and workmanship warranties can come in the form of Insurance Backed Guarantees (IBGs) and should be provided to domestic customers by the installing contractor to ensure the correct Consumer Protection is in place.

 There are a number of insurance providers who offer such products, and which meet RECC’s minimum criteria for this type of cover.